mdanyalmalik/tictactoe3d-deep-rl/README.md

-# Final Project Manual: Reinforcement Learning for Tic Tac Toe
+# Final Project: Reinforcement Learning for Tic Tac Toe

 This is a course project submission for the course: Dynamic Programming and Reinforcement Learning (CS 6314) at Lahore University of Management Sciences.